Sorry, you need to enable JavaScript to visit this website.

 The Department for Social Inclusion of Persons with Disabilities does not mention any quality assurance criteria set for the variety of services and social benefits provided to people with disabilities.
 However, the department releases an annual report.

-There is not information available if there is a mechanism which monitors the implementation of the Scheme for the Vocational Training of Persons with Disabilities.
+There is not any information available if there is a mechanism that monitors the implementation of the Scheme for the Vocational Training of Persons with Disabilities.